-Size Benefit Drawback 90/14 Used with some specialty and metallic threads.
+Size Benefit Drawback 90/14 . , Larger holes can damage finer materials and smaller design details.
+Uncommon needle size and can be difficult to source and purchase.
+100/16 Used with the thicker 12-weight threads, like the wool-acrylic blends.
 Larger holes can damage finer materials and smaller design details.
-Uncommon needle size and can be difficult to source and purchase.
-100/16 WOOI-activite nights Larger holes can damage finer materials and smaller design details.
 Uncommon needle size and can be difficult to source and purchase.